 Identifying new genetic and epigenetic variants involved in treatment response and side-effects to antipsychotics, antidepressants and mood stabilizers

-• Design of a diagnostic psychiatric pharmacogenetic variant testing panel for patients who have been prescribed, or will be prescribed, antipsychotic and/or antidepressant medication
+Design new, improved diagnostic psychiatric pharmacogenetic variant testing panels for patients who have been prescribed, or will be prescribed, antipsychotic and/or antidepressant medication

-• Determining the frequencies of known pharmacogenetic variants in two Ontario First Nations populations in collaboration with CAMH’s Social and Epidemiological Research Department
+Determining the frequencies of known pharmacogenetic variants in two Ontario First Nations populations in collaboration with CAMH’s Institute for Mental Health Policy Research

-• Development of a computerized keyword search of electronic medical records to rapidly track the response and development of side effects in our study participants.
+Development of a computerized search of electronic medical records, along with artificial intelligence processing, to rapidly track the response and development of side-effects in our study participants.